 - Identify your underlying heart rhythm

-- Detect any acute abnormalities
+- Detect any electrical abnormalities

-- Diagnose a heart attack
+- Diagnose certain types of heart attacks

-- Changes in previous EKGs
+- Observe changes in previous EKGs

 - Detect possible electrolyte imbalances